keb/keb.github.io/content/reviews.md

 [← backlog](/backlog)

+## Resident Evil 2 Remake
+  * **5/5** *(01/21/2022)* - A near-perfect re-imagining of the original while maintaining truly faithful survival horror gameplay.
+One criticism I do have is to allow players to use typewriters for saving on difficulties lower than Hardcore.
+Even then, I highly recommend playing this game on Hardcore mode for a more authentic experience.
+Visuals, voice-acting, and sound are some of the best I've seen in a video game to date.

 ## Resident Evil: Code Veronica (GameCube)
   * **2/5** *(01/08/2022)* - Dreamcast-era Resident Evil.
 Impressive visuals (for the time) that finally bring *true* SEGA arcade-quality graphics to the RE series.
 Code Veronica is the first RE game to feature fully 3D-rendered environments.
 While I'm a big fan of the beautiful pre-rendered backgrounds of previous titles, I think the dynamic camera is definitely an improvement.
 This is the final Resident Evil game to feature pure, tank-controls RE gameplay.
 After CV, the series becomes even more action oriented.
 Still a few jumpscares here and there; environments are varied enough to not make backtracking too awful.
 Like RE3, one of the more average of the series.
 Bosses are almost non-existent and the ones that are there are boring.